kyleres/kyleres.github.io/README.md

     * added background image
     * added CSS attributes for image sizing and to fix spacing issues
 * tested links for functionality
+### v1.1
+* updated About Me page
+* added basic animations for main divs
+* overhaul and update of Portfolio page

 ## Framework
 ### Built with Bootstrap